VishanthSurresh/KP_G01/README.md

 ## 9. Running / Development

-We can run this play framework application in http://localhost:9000/ on any web browser.
+visit http://localhost:9000/ in any web browser

 ### 10. Deployments